Wednesdays 1:00 pm – 3:00 pm

 Any BCIT Student who is in immediate need of food support may access the Food Pantry.
 The Food Pantry is a low-barrier program that relies on the self-identified needs of students.
 If you feel that this program would help you, you are encouraged and welcome to visit.

 The Food Pantry caters to BCIT students facing emergent food needs, offering timely access to healthy and nutritious food.
-Students can benefit from free groceries once per week.
-The pantry moved to a bigger space in January 2024 and revamped its operations to a counter-model service.
+Students can benefit from a bag of pantry staples groceries once per week.

-Students who primarily learn online or at one of BCIT’s Specialty Campuses may speak with a member of the Wellbeing team about options for emergency food support.These 15-minute appointments can be booked here.
+Students who primarily learn online or at one of BCIT’s Specialty Campuses may speak with a member of the Wellbeing team to explore further resources.
+Appointments can be booked here.

-Our goal is to ensure the pantry is accessible for students with disabilities.
-To request accommodations, please reach out to wellbeing@bcitsa.ca or scan the QR code located in the pantry.
-This code will redirect you to a form through which the Wellbeing team can coordinate accommodating solutions for your access to the pantry.
+Our goal is to ensure the pantry is accessible for all students.
+To request accommodations, please reach out to wellbeing@bcitsa.ca to coordinate an accommodation for access to the pantry.

 We do our best to stock the pantry with healthy, nutritious, and culturally relevant shelf-stable and fresh food.
 Because our food is primarily provided through donations, we cannot guarantee that one type of food will always be stocked.
 Students can expect to find a variety of grains, canned goods, beverages, snacks, and fresh produce, in addition to personal hygiene items, such as toothbrushes/toothpaste, soap, menstrual products, deodorant, etc.